 It's obvious that "direct folder" has no size limit, as long as the target disk has enough free space.

-The zip files, on the other hand, ExSB uses basic zip format which cannot be larger than 4 GB.
-Since ExSB is designed for backing up settings instead of common files, 4 GB normally is more than enough.
-If you really want to backup huge size files, I would recommend to copy them directly or use another backup tool that supports huge files and provides better compression ratio.
+The zip files, on the other hand, ExSB uses basic zip format, which cannot be larger than 4 GB.
+Since ExSB is designed for backing up settings instead of common files, 4 GB is normally more than enough.
+If you really want to back up huge size files, I would recommend copying them directly or using another backup tool that supports huge files and provides better compression ratios.

 ExSB can run a .cmd script to perform additional tasks after a backup operation is done, when it finds the special file in its postrun folder (postrun\postbackup.cmd).